Free Outdoor Fitness

-If you go online to free fitness initiative Our Parks, you can sign up for completely free exercise classes for adults and children held in more than 50 locations across London and Bedfordshire (see ‘more info’ the full list of boroughs).
+If you go online to free fitness initiative Our Parks, you can sign up for completely free exercise classes for adults and children held in more than 47 boroughs and other locations in the UK (see ‘More info’ the full list).

-Classes like this would normally cost £5-£10ish, but it's worth noting that some of the calmer classes in particular, would normally be indoors.
+Classes like this would normally cost £5-£10ish, and it's worth noting that some of the calmer classes in particular, would normally be indoors.

 What is Our Parks?

 Our Parks has been running since March 2014 with funding from local councils.
-It currently has more than 20,000 users and offers around 160 hour-long classes per week.
+It currently has more than 20,000 members and offers around 160 hour-long classes per week.